 During the course of our development of our drug or biologic candidates, we have been funded in significant part through state grants, including but not limited to the substantial funding we have received from the Cancer Prevention & Research Institute of Texas, or CPRIT.
-We entered our first CPRIT award grant contract, or the 2011 CPRIT Agreement, on December 1, 2011.
-This product development grant ended in November 2019.
-On September 18, 2018, we entered into a second CPRIT award grant contract for our CD38 targeted ETB program, or the CD38 CPRIT Agreement, which was extended in October 2021.
+On September 18, 2018, we entered into our second CPRIT award grant contract for our CD38 targeted ETB program, or the CD38 CPRIT Agreement, which was extended in April 2022.
 In addition to the funding we have received to date, we have applied and intend to continue to apply for federal and state grants to receive additional funding in the future, which may or may not be successful.
 Contracts and grants funded by the U.S. government, state governments and their related agencies, including our contracts with the State of Texas pertaining to funds we have already received, include provisions that reflect the government's substantial rights and remedies, many of which are not typically found in commercial contracts, including powers of the government to:

-- require repayment of all or a portion of the grant proceeds, in certain cases with interest, in the event we violate certain covenants pertaining to various matters that include any potential relocation outside of the State of Texas, failure to achieve certain milestones or to comply with terms relating to use of grant proceeds, or failure to comply with certain laws; - terminate agreements, in whole or in part, for any reason or no reason;
+- require repayment of all or a portion of the grant proceeds, in certain cases with interest, in the event we violate certain covenants pertaining to various matters that include any potential relocation outside of the State of Texas, failure to achieve certain milestones or to comply with terms relating to use of grant proceeds, or failure to comply with certain laws; - terminate agreements, in whole or in part, for any reason or no reason; - reduce or modify the government's obligations under such agreements without the consent of the other party;

-- · reduce or modify the government's obligations under such agreements without the consent of the other party; - claim rights, including march-in and other intellectual property rights, in products and data developed under such agreements; - audit contract-related costs and fees, including allocated indirect costs; - suspend the contractor or grantee from receiving new contracts pending resolution of alleged violations of procurement laws or regulations; - impose the State of Texas or U.S. manufacturing requirements for products that embody inventions conceived or first reduced to practice under such agreements; - impose the qualifications for the engagement of manufacturers, suppliers and other contractors as well as other criteria for reimbursements; - suspend or debar the contractor or grantee from doing future business with the government; - control and potentially prohibit the export of products; - pursue criminal or civil remedies under the False Claims Act, False Statements Act and similar remedy provisions specific to government agreements; and - limit the government's financial liability to amounts appropriated by the State of Texas on a fiscal-year basis, thereby leaving some uncertainty about the future availability of funding for a program even after it has been funded for an initial period.
+- · claim rights, including march-in and other intellectual property rights, in products and data developed under such agreements; - audit contract-related costs and fees, including allocated indirect costs; - suspend the contractor or grantee from receiving new contracts pending resolution of alleged violations of procurement laws or regulations; - impose the State of Texas or U.S. manufacturing requirements for products that embody inventions conceived or first reduced to practice under such agreements; - · impose the qualifications for the engagement of manufacturers, suppliers and other contractors as well as other criteria for reimbursements; - suspend or debar the contractor or grantee from doing future business with the government; - control and potentially prohibit the export of products; - · pursue criminal or civil remedies under the False Claims Act, False Statements Act and similar remedy provisions specific to government agreements; and - limit the government's financial liability to amounts appropriated by the State of Texas on a fiscal-year basis, thereby leaving some uncertainty about the future availability of funding for a program even after it has been funded for an initial period.